devchampions/publisher/README.md

 ## Preparation

-If you have to publish many events, you'll need to switch your EventBrite account package (https://www.eventbrite.com/myaccount/plan/) to **EventBrite Proffessional**.

-To store intermediate event data, you'll need a Firebase database.
+If you want to save intermediate event data across the runs, you'll need a Firebase database.
 Empty database example is given in the `firebase_empty_db.json` file.
 The `firebase_rules.json` file describes required Firebase indexing rules.

 ## Running